Asbury University: Academics

-Students come from 44 states and 43 countries.
-Admission to the university is considered "Competitive".
-For 2023, the average enrolled undergraduate had a 3.65 high school GPA, and an SAT score of 1135 or an ACT score of 25.
+Undergraduate admissions

+Asbury students come from 44 states and 43 countries.
 A required essay or personal statement and letters of recommendation are considered for admission.
-Nearly 90 percent of the university's students live on campus.
+In 2024, Asbury University accepted 64.1% of undergraduate applicants, with admission standards considered "challenging" and those admitted having an average 3.65 high school GPA.
+The university does not require submission of standardized test scores, Asbury being test blind school such that standardized scores are "not considered for admission, even if submitted."
+Those accepted that obtained test scores had an average 1080–1320 SAT score or average 21–28 ACT score.

+Faculty and curriculum

 Eighty-two percent of the school's faculty hold terminal degrees in their field of study.
 The university has 59 undergraduate majors and multiple minors and emphases.
 Internships, exchange programs, study abroad, cross-culture opportunities, missions, and community service opportunities are available and are part of the curriculum in nearly every major.
 Asbury has a large general education liberal arts requirement ranging from 39 to 57 semester hours.
 The university also has an Honors Program and online programs.
 The university has a 12:1 student to faculty ratio and a retention rate of 82 percent on average.
+Nearly 90 percent of the university's students live on campus.

 Programs are divided into five units: